pappanna/plasticbag/README.md

 ____
 ### Code

-After downloading the above data, run the following scripts in order (click on each to expand details):
+Script `_00-02_create_data.R` runs all of Steps 0 - 2 and creates the final data that's used in analysis (requires all of the data outlined above).
+Please see below for details on each script.

 #### Step 0: __00_cleanup__: Compile cleanup data, match to geographic boundaries, and then aggregate to various spatio-temporal levels.
 <details><summary>